Welcome to impressit

 • Data sets with documented bias.

-• Changing business conditions that make historical data irrelevant.
+• Changing business conditions make historical data irrelevant.

 • Discrepancies in data collection methods during different time frames.